Online Engineering Schools in Louisiana

 Online Bachelor’s Degrees in Engineering in Louisiana

 The first step in the career of many aspiring engineers and computer programmers is typically the pursuit of a bachelor’s degree.
-Here is an online bachelor’s degree program offered by a Louisiana-based institution:
+Here are online bachelor’s degree programs offered by Louisiana-based institutions:

 Bachelor of Science in Computer Information Systems – Northwestern State University of Louisiana

-Although not technically an engineering degree, the BS in computer information systems from Northwestern State University of Louisiana is closely related to computer and software engineering.
-This program requires students to complete 120 hours, 80 of which are within the computer information systems core subjects.
-Students are also able to specialize in areas such as application development, core programming, networking and system management, and web development.
-Tuition for this program was $375 per credit-hour each semester up to 12 hours, and $100 per credit-hour thereafter.
+Although not technically an engineering degree, the online bachelor of science program in computer information systems from Northwestern State University of Louisiana is closely related to computer and software engineering.
+This program requires students to complete 120 credits, 80 of which are within the computer information systems core subjects.
+Students are also able to specialize in areas such as application development; information systems management; and networking and cyber security.

 Online Master’s Degrees in Engineering in Louisiana